CI server integration

 Back to top

-After you install the Application Automation Tools plugin on your CI server, you must configure it to access ValueEdge and, if necessary, the CI server.
+After installing the plugin on your CI server, configure the plugin to access OpenText Core Software Delivery Platform and, if necessary, the CI server.

 To configure a plugin:

-1. Open the plugin's configuration area.
-Do one of the following:
+1. Open the plugin's configuration area and perform the following.

 TeamCity

-In your TeamCity server's user interface, locate the configuration area for the Application Automation Tools plugin:
+In your TeamCity server's user interface, locate the configuration area for the plugin:

 1. Go to Administration.